Skip to main content

 Apply at ClearValue Lending

 ClearValue Lending works with staffing franchise operators on working capital lines and SBA financing structures.
 Review the SBA 7(a) application walkthrough before you apply.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources